joe-singh/joe-singh.github.io/index.md

 lower mass DM targets.
 My work in particular has focused on the 0.1 - 1 GeV range.

 Outside of physics, I like reading, basketball, history, and learning languages.
 I am bilingual in Hindi and English and can also speak French, Persian, and
 Turkish.
-Part of this interest stems from an international background -- I was lucky enough to spend 6 years in Delhi, 4 in Singapore, 8 in Dubai, and around 9-10 in California.
+Part of this interest stems from an international background -- I was lucky enough to spend 6 years in Delhi, 4 in Singapore, 8 in Dubai, and now around 9-10 in California.

 You can get in touch with me [here](mailto:joesingh@stanford.edu).